Foliage Plus Snow Equals ‘Snowliage’—Here’s Where to See It

 To catch some snowliage IRL, keep an eye on fall foliage forecasts from sources like The Weather Channel and Accuweather, as well as the Average First Snowfall maps from the National Oceanic and Atmospheric Administration.
 The Fall Foliage Prediction Map could also help figure out when peak foliage is taking place, so you can look out for weather forecasts around those dates.
 Green suggests starting your snowliage research as early as the beginning of September.

-To up our chances, let’s look at where snowliage has often fallen (and been captured) across the country to figure out where you might want to plant yourself for the rest of autumn.
-By no means does this list cover all the places that experience snowliage—it can technically be anywhere!—but these are places where snowliage has been frequently reported and where experts recommend you’ll have a better shot.
+To up our chances, let’s look at where snowliage has fallen (and been captured) across the country to figure out where you might want to plant yourself when autumn rolls around.
+By no means does this list cover all the places that experience snowliage—it can technically be anywhere!—but these are places where it’s been frequently reported and where experts recommend you’ll have a better shot.

 “Be sure to bring your camera to capture the two seasons as they collide,” Neilson says.
-It’s too beautiful not to shoot (and post everywhere you possibly can).
+Happy hunting.

 Yosemite National Park, California

-This past year, Yosemite had snowliage on its grounds around the third week in October, according to Highton, which lasted for a couple of days before melting away.
+This past year, Yosemite had snowliage on its grounds around the third week in October.

 Green Mountains, Vermont